swiftlang/swift/docs/SIL.rst

 The ``dynamic_lifetime`` attribute specifies that the initialization and destruction of the stored value cannot be verified at compile time.
 This is the case, e.g. for conditionally initialized objects.

+The optional ``lexical`` attribute specifies that the operand corresponds to a local variable in the Swift source.

 The memory is not retainable.
 To allocate a retainable box for a value type, use ``alloc_box``.